Screenshot of ConEd Cars, the New York utility's car-choice comparison tool.

 Whereas the MPG label shows how many miles a particular car can travel on one gallon of fuel, regardless of horsepower, the Enervee Score for Cars makes the relative efficiency among models of similar performance visible and actionable for consumers.
 Someone shopping for an SUV is unlikely to be swayed to buy a compact sedan, just because it has higher MPG, but research suggests that they can be swayed to buy an SUV that has a higher Enervee Score, because it's more economical to operate and eco-friendly, things car buyers care about.

 Several of Enervee’s partner utilities are already leading the way to respond to this clear call to action from consumers with their Cars choice engine deployments.
-National Grid Cars, for example, highlights available Federal and State incentives, and offers an extra $100 rebate for vehicle registration of an EV.
-If the utility is successful in driving EV registrations, it can take advantage of earnings adjustment mechanisms established by the New York Public Service Commission.
+Southern California Edison Cars, for example, highlights available Federal and State incentives, and offers an extra $1,000 rebate for vehicle registration of an EV.
+Funding comes from California’s Low Carbon Fuel Standard (LCFS) program, which encourages customers to reduce transportation-related greenhouse gas (GHG) emissions by encouraging them to adopt cleaner fuels, like electricity.

 Quoting Enervee’s in-house research, AEE emphasizes how important it is for regulators to leverage the existing relationships that utilities have with their customers to help them navigate the unfamiliar and complex considerations surrounding an EV purchase, including home EV charger equipment, EV tariffs, and rooftop solar to charge green.
 Con Edison was the first to rise to the challenge, offering ConEd Cars, which cross-promotes the utility’s SmartCharge New York program, and is complemented by its home EV charger choice engine and solar concierge service.